sahil-h-patel/no-bacon-uvg/README.md

 pip install -e .
 ```

-This should set the nbuvg package in development mode which will hot-reload any new commands or packages.
+This should set the nbuvg package in development mode which will hot-reload any new commands or packages. *Use after every pull*